hyperlogic/animedit/README.md

 WIP animation.json editor for High Fidelity.

+* Fix bug on AnimRandomStateMachine where triggerTimeMin, triggerTimeMax & transitionVar are missing.
+* expand all on load.
 * add syntax checking to JSON editing field.
 * change name or type should refresh leftHandPane.
 * show outputJoints in rightHandPane.